caraya/personal-blog/content/blog/building-an-ai-powered-digital-object-repository.md

     DocumentDetailPage --"Opens"--> AddToNotebook
 ```

-### Frontend Key Steps & Technologies

-1. **Setup**: The frontend was initialized as a React project using Vite, providing a fast development experience with Hot Module Replacement (HMR).
+### Implementation Highlights

-2. **Main View (`AllItemsList.jsx`)**: This component fetches all items from the `/api/documents` endpoint and displays them in a grid.
-It also includes the `FileUpload` and `UrlForm` components for adding new content.
+`Main View (`AllItemsList.jsx`)`: Acts as the dashboard.
+It fetches items from `/api/documents` and renders a grid layout.
+It integrates the FileUpload and UrlForm components directly to reduce friction when adding content.

-3. **Detail View (`DocumentDetailPage.jsx`)**: Clicking an item navigates the user to its dedicated page.
-This component fetches detailed information for a single document, including its extracted content, which is rendered as Markdown using `react-markdown`.
-4. **Styling**: A combination of global CSS and component-specific stylesheets (`.css` files) were used to style the application, focusing on a clean and responsive layout.
+**Detail View (`DocumentDetailPage.jsx`)**: A focused view for consuming content.
+I used react-markdown to safely render the extracted text content, preserving formatting without exposing the application to XSS vulnerabilities common with raw HTML injection.

+**Styling**: I utilized a hybrid approach—global CSS for layout primitives and module-scoped CSS for component-specific styling to prevent style leakage.

-## Phase 3: The Notebook Feature (A Feature Deep-Dive)
+## Phase 3: The Notebook Feature (RAG Implementation)

-The "Notebooks" feature was the most significant addition, allowing users to group items and perform AI-powered Q&A on the collective content.
+The "Notebooks" feature transforms the app from a storage bucket into a research tool.
+It allows users to group documents and perform RAG (Retrieval-Augmented Generation) queries against that specific collection.

 ### Backend Implementation

-1. **Database Schema**: Two new tables were created:
-    * `notebooks`: Stores the ID, title, and user-created notes for each notebook.
-    * `notebook_documents`: A join table to manage the many-to-many relationship between notebooks and documents.
+1. **Schema Relationships**: I introduced notebooks and a join table notebook_documents to handle the many-to-many relationship between notebooks and source materials.
-2. **API Endpoints (`src/routes/notebooks.js`)**: A full suite of CRUD endpoints was created for managing notebooks and their contents.
-    * `GET /api/notebooks`: List all notebooks.
-    * `POST /api/notebooks`: Create a new notebook.
-    * `POST /api/notebooks/:id/documents`: Add a document to a notebook.
-    * `POST /api/notebooks/:id/query`: The core Q&A endpoint using Retrieval-Augmented Generation (RAG).

-### Notebook Q&A with RAG (Retrieval-Augmented Generation)

-The Q&A feature uses RAG to efficiently answer questions about notebook content:

-1. **Question Embedding**: When a user asks a question, the system generates a vector embedding for the question using OpenAI's `text-embedding-ada-002` model.
+2. **The RAG Pipeline (`/api/notebooks/:id/query`)**: When a user asks a question, the system does not simply send the question to ChatGPT.
+It follows a RAG workflow to ground the answer in the user's data:
+   1. **Embedding**: The user's question is converted into a vector.
-2. **Vector Similarity Search**: Using pgvector's cosine similarity operator, the system queries the vector database to find the top 5 most relevant documents from the notebook based on semantic similarity to the question.
+   2. **Similarity Search**: We query PostgreSQL using pgvector's cosine similarity operator (<=>) to find the 5 text chunks most mathematically similar to the question vector.
-3. **Context Assembly**: The system combines the notebook's user-written notes with the content of the most relevant documents.
+   3. **Context Assembly**: The system concatenates the user's manual notes with the content of those 5 relevant chunks.
-4. **LLM Answer Generation**: Only the filtered, relevant context is sent to GPT-4o-mini along with the question, ensuring efficient token usage and high-quality answers.

-This approach scales well with large notebooks and provides more accurate answers by focusing on the most pertinent information.

-This diagram illustrates how a user's question is processed using Retrieval-Augmented Generation (RAG) to provide accurate answers based on the notebook's content.
+   4. **Generation**: This assembled context + the specific question is sent to GPT-4o-mini.
+This ensures the AI answers based only on the provided data, significantly reducing hallucinations.

+### Interaction Flow

+This sequence diagram illustrates the round-trip from the React UI through the embedding engine and back.

 ```mermaid
 sequenceDiagram